 Incorporate Physical Activity into Your Everyday Life

-- Choose a parking spot far away from the building when out and about.
+- Choose a parking spot far away from the building.

-- Walk or bike places if possible when running errands, getting together with friends, etc.
+- Walk or bike places when running errands, getting together with friends, etc.

-- Carry your child or give them a piggy back ride to the car, the lunch table, or bedtime.
+- Carry your child or give them a piggyback ride to the car, the lunch table, or at bedtime.